Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

 We first compare the proposed MIMO-DJSCC schemes, i.e., the serial and parallel networks, with i) DJSCC methods without precoding, i.e., the diversity and multiplexing schemes proposed in \cite{stjscc} and ii) DJSCC method with precoding, i.e., the Vision Transformer (ViT)-based DJSCC scheme using SVD-based precoding \cite{Vit}.
 In \cite{stjscc}, the diversity scheme employs the Alamouti coding for space-time block code at the transmitter and receiver, while the multiplexing scheme uses MMSE with a residual connection layer for equalization at the receiver.
 The performance comparison is shown in Fig.~\ref{psnr1}.
 We generate the dataset with $SNR_{train}$ uniformly sampled in the range of $ \left [ 0,22 \right ] $ dB, and set the bandwidth ratio $\rho = 1/12$.
 We obtain the performance of the diversity and multiplexing schemes by using the code provided by the original authors of \cite{stjscc}.
-We draw the PSNR performance according to the results reported in \cite{Vit}, as the experimental setup is the same to \cite{Vit}, and the source code of ViT-based DJSCC is not yet publicly available.
+We draw the PSNR performance of ViT-based DJSCC scheme according to the results reported in \cite{Vit}, as the experimental setup is the same to \cite{Vit}, and the source code of ViT-based DJSCC is not yet publicly available.

 For $2\times 2$ MIMO channels, it can be seen from Fig.~\ref{psnr1} that the DJSCC schemes with precoding, i.e., our proposed MIMO-DJSCC and ViT-based DJSCC \cite{Vit}, which requires CSI at the transmitter, have better image recovery performance than schemes without precoding at all SNRs.
-The PSNR performance gain between our Serial/Parallel schemes with precoding and Multiplexing/Diversity schemes without precoding is at least 1.69 dB.
-In comparison to the ViT-based DJSCC scheme with precoding, our schemes generally have a higher PSNR, with the smallest difference being 0.89 dB.
+The results show the significant benefit from precoding.
+In comparison to the ViT-based DJSCC scheme with precoding, it is surprising that our schemes have better PSNR performance in this task, in view of the fact that the transformer has achieved the best performance in many applications.
+It would be interesting to explore the causes when the source code of ViT-based DJSCC is publicly available.
+Furthermore, the serial scheme performs better than the parallel scheme, which has fewer latent variables and can be seen as a special case of the serial scheme.